-Erythropoietic protoporphyria may mimic allergic forms of angioedema; both can cause edema and erythema after exposure to sunlight.
+Erythropoietic protoporphyria Diagnosis Erythropoietic protoporphyria (EPP) is due to an inherited deficiency in the activity of the enzyme ferrochelatase.
+X-linked protoporphyria (XLPP) is due to an inherited increase in the activity... read more may mimic allergic forms of angioedema; both can cause edema and erythema after exposure to sunlight.
 The two can be distinguished by measuring blood and fecal porphyrins.

 Treatment of angioedema also includes removing or avoiding the allergen and using drugs that relieve symptoms.
 If a cause is not obvious, all nonessential drugs should be stopped.

-For mast cell–mediated angioedema, drugs that may relieve symptoms include H1 blockers.
-Prednisone 30 to 40 mg po once/day is indicated for more severe reactions.
+For mast cell–mediated angioedema, drugs that may relieve symptoms include H1 blockers H1 blockers Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more .
+Prednisone 30 to 40 mg orally once a day is indicated for more severe reactions.
 Topical corticosteroids are useless.
 If symptoms are severe, a corticosteroid and antihistamine can be given IV (eg, methylprednisolone 125 mg and diphenhydramine 50 mg).
 Long-term treatment may involve H1 and H2 blockers and occasionally corticosteroids.

 For bradykinin-mediated angioedema, epinephrine, corticosteroids, and antihistamines have not been shown to be effective.
-Angioedema due to ACE inhibitor use usually resolves about 24 to 48 h after stopping the drug.
-If symptoms are severe, progressing, or refractory, treatments used for hereditary or acquired angioedema can be tried.
+Angioedema due to ACE inhibitor use usually resolves about 24 to 48 hours after stopping the drug.
+If symptoms are severe, progressing, or refractory, treatments used for hereditary or acquired angioedema Treatment Hereditary angioedema and acquired angioedema (acquired C1 inhibitor deficiency) are caused by deficiency or dysfunction of complement 1 (C1) inhibitor, a protein involved in the regulation... read more can be tried.
 They include fresh frozen plasma, C1 inhibitor concentrate, and possibly ecallantide (which inhibits plasma kallikrein, required for the generation of bradykinin) and icatibant (which blocks bradykinin).

 For idiopathic angioedema, a high dose of a nonsedating oral antihistamine can be tried.